maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 daystr = substr(datestr,  start =  7, stop =  8)
 ```

-Now, concatenate above three strings into a formated date string with `YYYY-mm-dd` style using `paste()` function and then convert them into a class of date using `as.Date()` function assign a set of dates as `dateVec`.
+Now, concatenate above three strings into a formatted date string with `YYYY-mm-dd` style using the `paste()` function and then convert them into a class of date using the `as.Date()` function assigning a set of dates as `dateVec`.
+Now, these dates are readable format.

 ``` r
 dateChar = paste(yearstr, monthstr, daystr, sep='-')
 dateVec = as.Date(dateChar)
 ```

-Finally, let's load all the file automatically using `for` loop.
+Finally, let's load all the file automatically using a `for` loop.
 Inside loop, perform following tasks:

 -   assign each file as `imageFileNameI`
 -   read multiband image, using `stack()` function as explained before
--   extract red and NIR band rasters
+-   extract red and NIR band raster
--   calculate NDVI as `NDVI.Indv` from these two bands using prededined function `NDVI()`
+-   calculate NDVI as `NDVI.Indv` from these two bands using predefined function `NDVI()`
 -   convert raster `NDVI.Indv` into a matrix of points using `rasterToPoints()` and
 -   for simplicity, compute individual NDVI using `mean()` function